RWS/studio-api-docs/apiconcepts/projectautomation/converting_the_project_files.md

 ```
 ***

-In the next step we apply the [RunAutomaticTask](../../api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml#Sdl_ProjectAutomation_FileBased_FileBasedProject_RunAutomaticTask_System_Guid___System_String_) method to the project in order to run the task that generates the SDLXliff files from the translatable source documents.
-This method requires the ids of the files to process as well as the task id, here [ConvertToTranslatableFormat](../../api/projectautomation/Sdl.ProjectAutomation.Core.AutomaticTaskTemplateIds.yml#Sdl_ProjectAutomation_Core_AutomaticTaskTemplateIds_ConvertToTranslatableFormat) as parameters.
-Before we actually convert the source files to a translatable format, we need to make sure that this task is only applied to translatable files.
-If you try to convert a file for which no file type definition exists (i.e. a reference file), an exception will be thrown.
-For this reason, we loop through the source documents and only apply the convert task if the [FileRole](../../api/projectautomation/Sdl.ProjectAutomation.Core.FileRole.yml) equals [Translatable](../../api/projectautomation/Sdl.ProjectAutomation.Core.FileRole.yml#fields):
+Next, apply the [RunAutomaticTask](../../api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml#Sdl_ProjectAutomation_FileBased_FileBasedProject_RunAutomaticTask_System_Guid___System_String_) method to run the task that generates SDLXliff files from translatable source documents.
+This method requires the file IDs and the task ID—here [ConvertToTranslatableFormat](../../api/projectautomation/Sdl.ProjectAutomation.Core.AutomaticTaskTemplateIds.yml#Sdl_ProjectAutomation_Core_AutomaticTaskTemplateIds_ConvertToTranslatableFormat) as parameters.
+Apply the conversion only to translatable files—converting a file without a file type definition (such as a reference file) throws an exception.
+Loop through the source documents and run the convert task only when the [FileRole](../../api/projectautomation/Sdl.ProjectAutomation.Core.FileRole.yml) equals [Translatable](../../api/projectautomation/Sdl.ProjectAutomation.Core.FileRole.yml#fields):

 # [C#](#tab/tabid-2)
 ```cs